Petrom

 OMV Petrom S.A. is a Romanian integrated oil company, controlled by Austria's OMV.
 It is one of the largest corporations in Romania and the largest oil and gas producer in Southeast Europe.
 Since 2004 it is a subsidiary of OMV.
+With 2022 revenue of EUR 12.5 billion, as of 2023, OMV Petrom is the largest company in Romania.

 History

 In late 2004, Petrom was privatized by the Romanian state and sold to Austrian oil company OMV, which acquired of the previous SNP Petrom SA.
 As of 2005, it was the largest privatization deal in Romania's history.

 Until 2005, Petrom owned six offshore drilling platforms, of which five, GSP Atlas, GSP Jupiter, GSP Orizont, GSP Prometeu and GSP Saturn were sold to Grup Servicii Petroliere for US$100 million.

 In January 2006, Petrom purchased OMV's operations in Romania, Bulgaria and Serbia and Montenegro.
 As a result of the transaction, the gas station networks of OMV were transferred to Petrom, but continued to operate under the OMV brand.

 From 1 January 2010, the company changed its name to OMV Petrom.

 In April 2010, OMV Petrom expanded the portfolio of its projects, in terms of electricity production, through the acquisition of 100% of the SC Wind Power Park SRL, a developer of the Dorobanţu Wind Farm.

 On May 18, 2010, OMV Petrom announced the conclusion of an offshore campaign in the Lebăda Est and Lebăda Vest fields, located at the Histria block in the Black Sea.
 Following this offshore campaign, additional production of more than 300,000 boe was expected in 2010, from two existing wells (LO2 and LO4) and a new well drilled (LV05).

 On June 1, 2010, OMV Petrom announced the start-up of the Hurezani gas delivery system, a project intended to optimize gas delivery into the national transportation network in periods when pressure in the system was very high.

 On July 12, 2010, OMV Petrom announced the signing of a 15-year production enhancement contract for several fields in the area of Țicleni, Southwest Romania, with Petrofac, a leading international provider of facilities solutions to the oil and gas production and processing industry.
 Petrofac will perform services in the respective fields in order to maximize production while improving operational efficiency.
 The partnership targets cumulative production enhancement out of nine onshore fields in the Țicleni area by at least 50% in the next five years.

 On September 6, 2010, OMV Petrom announced the sale of the 74.9% stake in Ring Oil (Russia) to its minority partner Mineral and Bio Oil Fuels Limited (MBO).

 From October 1, 2010, OMV Petrom has completed the consolidation of marketing activities in Romania in a single entity, OMV Petrom Marketing SRL.